Blackstrap Provincial Park

-Blackstrap Provincial Park is a provincial park in the Canadian province of Saskatchewan in the RM of Dundurn.
+Blackstrap Provincial Park is a provincial park in the Canadian province of Saskatchewan in the RM of Dundurn No. 314.
 Prior to the park's establishment in 1986, it was a provincial recreation site.
 The park runs along the eastern shore of Blackstrap Lake and consists of a conservation area, campground, beaches, Mount Blackstrap, cross country ski trails, biking and hiking trails, and several picnicking areas.
-It is located at LSD 32-3 W3, east of Dundurn and accessed via Highway 211.
+It is about 8.5 km east of the town of Dundurn and accessed via Highway 211.
 Mount Blackstrap is a man-made mountain built as a ski hill for the 1971 Canada Winter Games.
-It continued to operated as a ski hill until 2007.
+It continued to operate as a ski hill until 2007.

 History

 Blackstrap Lake is a man-made lake that was created in 1967 as a water reservoir for agricultural, industrial, and recreational uses.
 Saskatoon was awarded the 1971 Canada Winter Games and land was acquired along the reservoir to build a man-made mountain, Mount Blackstrap, for the downhill events.
 In 1986, much of the eastern shore of the lake, including Mount Blackstrap, became the provincial park.
 Water used to flood and maintain the lake is gravity fed via an earthen aqueduct from Lake Diefenbaker.
 Local legend claims that the name for the region is derived from an incident involving the breaking of a barrel of blackstrap molasses during transport through the valley, thereafter becoming known as Blackstrap.

-Fred Wilson, reeve of the RM of Dundurn, Whitecap Dakota First Nation and surrounding municipalities in the area have shown support to convert the provincial park to a regional park.
+Fred Wilson, reeve of the RM of Dundurn, Whitecap Dakota First Nation, and some surrounding rural municipalities in the area had shown support to convert the provincial park to a regional park.
 Development of the roadways, cabins, housing, and camping would impart more financial aid to the park, which would be addressed by the communities.
 The operation of the ski hill for the year of 2007 was estimated at $465,000 by the provincial government.
 No private sector came forward to run the hill, and it was closed down.
-But due to a sudden boom in the immigration to the province and a booming economy, offers are expected to come in.
 Provincial funding to Blackstrap Provincial Park has historically supported the ski hill operations only and the remainder of the park has deteriorated.
 Christine Tell, minister of Tourism, parks, culture and sport, and Van Isman, Tourism and parks deputy minister will update the provincial government's Blackstrap provincial park management plan to aim to make Blackstrap the best facility it can be.

 In 2013, the provincial government announced that two private companies would spend $2.6 million on a new marina and cabins in the park.

 In 2016, the provincial government invested $2.9 million in expanding the amenities at the park, including the addition of 63 new campsites.